nuxt-modules/og-image/README.md

 #### Requirements

-This feature uses Nuxt Islands, which requires Nuxt 3.0.1.
+This feature uses Nuxt Islands, which requires Nuxt 3.1.

-If you're using Nuxt 3.0.0, you will need to switch to the [edge-release channel](https://nuxt.com/docs/guide/going-further/edge-channel#edge-release-channel).

 ### Add your host name